 About

-By conceptualizing food and cooking as an entry point to interdisciplinary analysis, she asks how the culinary is entangled with race, class, gender, sexuality, culture, and power on television.
-In both her research and her pedagogy, she is committed to frameworks that center justice, equity, and accessibility.
+In both her research and her pedagogy, Olivia is committed to frameworks that center justice, equity, and accessibility.

 “It’s Top Chef, Not a Personality Contest: Grammars of Stereotype, Neoliberal Logics of Personhood, and the Performance of the Racialized Self in Top Chef: New York” in New Review of Film & Television